TelmoFari/model-complex/README.md

 How to install:

 1. Import the Project:
     * Go to the [Reblit](https://replit.com)  page, click on the "Import from GitHub" option and enter the URL:  `https://github.com/TelmoFari/model-complex`

 2. Install the dependencies
     * Run the following command to install the dependencies:

       `pip install -r requirements.txt`

+2. Run the Model:
-Replit will probably prompt you for a run command.
+    * Replit will probably prompt you for a run command.
 Use the command below:

       `python model-complex-ia.py`

-Then a run button will appear and click and the model will be trained.
+    * Then a run button will appear.
+Click on it to start training the model.

 Model Evaluation and Saving: